dotnet/roslyn-analyzers/src/Microsoft.NetCore.Analyzers/Microsoft.NetCore.Analyzers.md

 The string literal parameter of an attribute does not parse correctly for a URL, a GUID, or a version.

-## [CA2247](https://docs.microsoft.com/visualstudio/code-quality/ca2247): Argument passed to TaskCompletionSource constructor should be TaskCreationOptions enum instead of TaskContinuationOptions enum.
+## [CA2247](https://docs.microsoft.com/visualstudio/code-quality/ca2247): Argument passed to TaskCompletionSource constructor should be TaskCreationOptions enum instead of TaskContinuationOptions enum

 |Item|Value|
 |-|-|